seungecon/seungecon.github.io/_pages/research.md

 ## Work in Progress

-**From War Contracts to Export Success?
-U.S. War Procurement and Firm Growth in South Korea** (with Philipp Barteska, Oliver Kim, and Nathan Lane)
+**War Procurement and the Korean Export Miracle** (with Philipp Barteska, Oliver Kim, and Nathan Lane)

 **Sentiments and Intermediary Asset Pricing** (with Goutham Gopalakrishna and Yulong Peng)